unrealwork/atsd-use-cases/research/fitness-index/README.md

 | Tennessee | 0.1851 | 1 | \> 0.10 |
 | Texas | 0.2055 | 3 | 0.025 |

-The failure of Tennessee to conform to the scoring model was noticed above when comparing MSA performance to the Baseline Average in the [Data](#data) section.
-With such a high degree of uncertainty for that state, and the Charlotte/Raleigh case, only about a third of the states tested here conform to the standard, however, in a binary classification model as demonstrated here, the requirement is to determine one of two solutions: will MSAs in a particular state conform to the general public health standards of other MSAs in a particular state?
+The failure of Tennessee to conform to the scoring model is noticeable above when comparing MSA performance to the Baseline Average in the [Data](#data) section.
+With such a high degree of uncertainty for that state, and the Charlotte/Raleigh case, only about a third of the states tested here conform to the standard, however, in a binary classification model as demonstrated here, the requirement is to determine one of two solutions: Do MSAs in a particular state conform to the general public health standards of other MSAs in a particular state?

 Since this type of profiling seeks to determine the likelihood of other cities in a given state to follow the public health trends observed and recorded in public databases, highly uncertain or irregular data merely suggests that, no, the AFI score of a given MSA in a particular state cannot be predicted based on the AFI scores of other MSAs in the same state and a different model, or different data,